mabcode/drone-tello1.2/README.md

 Build Project:
--In the "build" dir type "make" into the terminal
--The make file is built using Cmake.
-If there are any issues with the make file navigate to the "build" directory and type "cmake ../".
+-This project is compliled using Cmake and the build file is not provided.
+-To build this project first navigate to the src directory.
+-Once in the src directory make a build directory and cd into it.
-This will connect all the needed files and allow you to use them with "make".
-The Cmake file is also configured to connect the testing files.
+-Now that you are in the build directory type "cmake ../" this will connect all the needed files and keep them isolated in the build directory.
--When you run "make", this will enable you to to run the tests connected to the project.
+-This will configure your ./sim , ./telloDrone, and your tests -When you run "make", this will enable you to to run the tests connected to the project.
 The instructions to run the tests are listed in the test section.

         ====>>>In order compile this file you will need istall or have "Cmake" and "Catch2" <<<==== Run Project:
+~flyer~
 -In the "build" dir type "./telloDrone" into the terminal

+~simulator~
+-In the "build" dir type "./sim" into the terminal

 Run Tests:
 -In the build dit type "./tests" into the terminal.